arunchandrapant/blog/docs/posts/2025-05-01-hmt-the-generals-choice.md

 Hindustan Machine Tools Limited (popularly known as HMT) was setup under complete government ownership in 1953, with a specific focus on developing tools.
 Over the time they developed collaboration with major companies around the world and got hold of their technology and knowledge.
 Their most popular product line was wrist watches, which made them a household name.

 Enterprises like HMT had a real chance to succeed and contribute to the growth of India.
 Very similar to how TSMC (Taiwan Semiconductor Manufacturing Corporation) did it for Taiwan.
 The state owned TSMC ushured Taiwan into modernity and became a global gem that it is today.
-Its the secret sauce underlying success of American giants like Appple, Nvidia, Qualcomm and others.
+Its the secret sauce underlying success of American giants like Appple, Nvidia and Qualcomm.

-## The traditional Vaishya community
+## Traditional Vaishya community

 India has been a varna and jaati based society from the time immemorial.
 Businessmen and traders have been very influential in the Indian society all along.
 They were not just a jaati, they had a dedicated varna for themselves - 'Vaishya'.
 For thousands of years Vaishya were the most prosperous people in the world.